 Well well well, a review on my thoughts about using a Holga, specifically the Holga 120N.
-I should also mention, this camera is the glow-in-the-dark version which is very useful, said no one ever.
+A glow-in-the-dark version, which is very useful, said no one ever.
 I do wonder when handling it, is the phosphorescent paint slowly killing me?

 I can already feel various conflicting emotions welling up inside me as I ponder my thoughts and consider what to write.
 Speaking of which, here’s what’s covered in this review:

 First the technical bit.
 Its plastic, the lens is plastic, its assembled nicely but not with any sort of precision engineering.

 It has a lever to fire the shutter at a standard speed of 1/100 (roughly, anyway).
 The shutter has a bulb setting, and it has both “cloudy day” and “sunny day” aperture settings which are approximately f/8 and f/11 respectively.